awara-coder/Competitive-Programming/README.md

 # Competitive-Programming

-This repository contains implementation of various algorithms and Data Structures.
+This repository contains implementation of various Algorithms and Data Structures.

 Links to my profile on various programming sites.